ExpressionEngine/ExpressionEngine-User-Guide/source/modules/comment/index.rst

 This is a **required** parameter if you are using comment previews indicating which template should be used for comment previews.
 Like other "path" variables in ExpressionEngine you will use the Template Group/Template name.
-More on previewing can be found on the `Comment Previewing <preview.html>`_ page.
+More on previewing can be found in the `Comment Previewing`_ section.

 url\_title=
 -----------